HEAD AND NECK CANCER

 WHAT ARE VARIOUS TYPES OF THYROID CANCER?

-Broadly, they are classified as well differentiated thyroid cancers, poorly differentiated thyroid cancers, anapaestic thyroid cancer and medullary thyroid cancer.
+Broadly, they are classified as well differentiated thyroid cancers, poorly differentiated thyroid cancers, anaplastic thyroid cancer and medullary thyroid cancer.
 Most often we see well differentiated thyroid cancer - papillary thyroid cancer and follicular thyroid cancer.
+These well differentiated cancers have good prognosis.

 HOW DO WE DIAGNOSE THYROID CANCER?

 Thyroid cancer can be diagnosed with a simple test called FNAC ( Fine needle aspiration cytology).
-In this test, the contents will be aspirated using a fine needle and seen under microscope.
+In this test, the contents will be aspirated using a fine needle, smeared on a glass slide and seen under microscope.
 The patient will also undergo imaging ( usually Ultrasonography / CT scan ) to assess the size of the nodule and neck lymph nodes.

 WHAT IS IODINE SCAN?

 After thyroid surgery, the patient will have to undergo iodine scan.
 Initially for scan, small dose of radio iodine will be given.
 In this scan, we will assess for any microscopic disease ( which is not seen through naked eye).
-If any microscopic disease is present, a higher dose of iodine will be given to destroy these cells.
+If any microscopic disease is present, a higher dose of iodine will be given to destroy these cells ( Iodine therapy) .

 CAN THE THYROID TUMOR BE REMOVED WITHOUT ANY SCAR?